 - Faster buffer clearing: Has an SD card interface that supports the UHS-II standard.

 - More heavily discounted: Has been around for much longer (launched in January 2014).

-If the count of relative strengths (bullet points above) is taken as a measure, the X-T1 is the clear winner of the contest (16 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X-T1 is the clear winner of the contest (17 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 2000D and the X-T1 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 This is why expert reviews are important.
 The table below provides a synthesis of the camera assessments of some of the best known photo-gear review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.

 |Canon 2000D»||o||-||3.5/5||-||3.5/5||Feb 2018||449||Canon 2000D|